Estimated reading time: 8 minutes

 First view of Everest Glimpse

 From Namche, you trek along a high path from where you have the first good view of Mt.
 Everest.
-First, you will start trek towards Thyangboche Monastery, located on top of a mountain ridge, descend the Imja Khola and continue to the villages of Pangboche and Dingboche.
+First, you will start trekking towards Thyangboche Monastery, located on top of a mountain ridge, descend the Imja Khola and continue to the villages of Pangboche and Dingboche.
 After that, you will reach the Khumbu Glacier.
 The trek through the glacier takes you first to Lobuche and then to Gorak Shep, where you finally reach your destination at the foot of the Khumbu ice falls.

 Acclimatisation on the trek

 Spending time at such heights, even the approaches to the Base Camp requires some acclimatisation.
-Therefore, after flying into Lukla from Kathmandu and then; completing the two-day trek up to Phakding and Namche Bazar in the Lower Everest region (3535 m), you will spend 2-nights in Namche Bazar adjusting to the conditions with a trek in the valley and a leisurely visit to the local Sherpa museum.
+Therefore, after flying into Lukla from Kathmandu and then; completing the two-day trek up to Phakding and Namche Bazar in the Lower Everest region (3535 m), you will spend 2-nights in Namche Bazar adjusting to the conditions with a trek in the valley and a leisurely visit to the local community museum.

 In Dingboche, you will enjoy another acclimatisation day with a day hike to the Chhukung valley, where there are fine views of the 5th highest mountain peak, Makalu (8463 m).
 With snow-capped peaks all -around, you will be eager to trek higher up to the Everest Base Camp.